elinsky/ml-interview-dojo/ml-rapid-fire/model-evaluation/model-selection/07-cv-for-model-selection.md

 **A:**

-- Get more reliable estimate of generalization
+- More reliable estimate of generalization performance
-  - Reduces variance from single train/val split
+  - Reduces variance from a single train/val split

 **See also:** [[202101080742 Cross Validation (K-Fold)]], [[202107270653 Model Selection for Linear Regression]]